wp-plugins/facebook-tools/readme.txt

 To use, add `<?php fb_commentcount(); ?>` within the Loop.

 == Changelog ==

+= 1.0.4 =
+* Updated the *Facebook Tools* to allow switching between the legacy and new comment box.
+This update fixes the *fb_commentcount()* template function.
+* Added the ability to load stylesheet for legacy comment box.

 = 1.0.3 =
 * Updated readme.txt (fixed PHP sample code)